North Korea fires 'multiple unidentified projectiles': report | DW | 30.07.2019

 North Korea said it tested the missiles as a warning to South Korea over military exercises, which are normally conducted with US troops.

-The test missile launches threaten to derail US-North Korea attempts to revive working-level talks on denuclearization.
+The test missile launches threaten to derail US-North Korea attempts to revive working-level talks on denuclearization following a meeting last month between US President Donald Trump and the North's leader Kim Jong-un at the Demilitarized Zone (DMZ).

 More to come...